Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 | Content type | Pro-Trump/America First content vs. neutral international news |

-Participants in all conditions view a simulated X feed interface (eight posts).
-Treatment conditions receive four posts drawn from the audit-identified universe of algorithmically typical translated conservative political content; control conditions receive four posts of matched international news content.
-In the high-salience condition, each post is marked with a visible “Translated from English” label with a note that content is algorithmically selected; in the low-salience condition, the label is present but minimized (matching X’s current default display).
+Participants in all conditions view a simulated X feed interface containing eight posts.
+Treatment conditions receive four posts drawn from the audit-identified universe of algorithmically typical translated conservative political content.
+Control conditions receive four posts of matched neutral international news content.
+In the high-salience condition, each post is marked with a visible “Translated from English” label and a note that content is algorithmically selected.
+In the low-salience condition, the translation label is present but visually minimized, approximating ordinary feed exposure.

 Dependent variables:

-- Primary: Thermometer rating of Donald Trump (0–100 scale), support for key America First policy positions (trade tariffs, NATO burden-sharing, immigration restriction), measured before and after feed exposure.
+- Primary: Thermometer rating of Donald Trump on a 0-100 scale; support for key America First policy positions, including trade tariffs, NATO burden-sharing, immigration restriction, and skepticism toward multilateral commitments, measured before and after feed exposure.

-- Secondary: Perceived credibility of X as an information source, intention to follow translated accounts, self-reported awareness of algorithmic curation.
+- Secondary: Perceived credibility of X as an information source; intention to follow translated foreign political accounts; self-reported awareness of algorithmic curation and machine translation.

-Moderator: Pre-treatment prior attitude toward the United States and toward Trump, measured at baseline using a five-item scale adapted from Pew’s Global Attitudes Survey (Pew Research Center 2025).
-This operationalizes the theorized conditional effect: attitude updating is expected to be largest among neutrals and smallest (or reversed) among strong priors (Petty & Cacioppo 1986).
+Moderator: Pre-treatment prior attitude toward the United States and toward Trump, measured at baseline using items adapted from Pew’s Global Attitudes Survey (Pew Research Center 2025).
+This operationalizes the theorized conditional effect: attitude updating should be largest among neutrals and weakest among strong priors (Petty and Cacioppo 1986).

-Estimation: Mixed ANOVA with pre-treatment attitude as a continuous moderator; PROCESS macro for moderated mediation, where perceived algorithmic awareness is tested as a mediator of the label salience effect on attitude change.
+Estimation: Mixed ANOVA with pre-treatment attitude as a continuous moderator; moderated mediation analysis in which perceived algorithmic awareness is tested as a mediator of the label-salience effect on attitude change.
+Because PROCESS is software-specific rather than a design requirement, the analysis can also be implemented as an interaction model or structural equation model.

 Key Hypotheses